dortania/OpenCore-Install-Guide/extras/acpi.md

-# A quick explainer on ACPI
+# A quick explainer on ACPI and how to make SSDTs

 So what are DSDTs and SSDTs?
 Well these are tables present in your firmware that outline hardware devices like USB controllers, CPU threads, embedded controllers, system clocks and such.
 A DSDT(Differentiated System Description Table) can be seen as the body holding most of the info with smaller bits of info being passed by the SSDT(Secondary System Description Table)